dx-ted-emea/azure-tessel/README.md

 #### [Lab 3 - Azure Websites](labs/websites) ####
 ##### Creating and Calling a Custom REST API with Azure WebSites #####
-In this lab you'll create a custom RESTful Web Service using Node.js and host it in Azure WebSites.
+In this lab you'll create a custom RESTful Web Service using Node.js and host it in Azure Web Sites.
 Afterwards you will connect to and consume that service from your Tessel microcontroller, resulting in your controller blinking the leds a random number of times.

 #### [Lab 4 - Service Bus Queues](labs/service-bus-queues) ####
 ##### Sending telemetry to Azure using Service Bus Queues #####